KNFullStack/KN-Fitness/README.md

 ## Validation
 ### HTML Validation
+"index.html" was run through the [W3C HTML Validator](https://validator.w3.org/), via the direct input method.
+Errors regarding use of H1 elements throughout multiple sections and unclosed DIV elements were highlighted.
+Both these issues were corrected and putting "index.html" through the validator again now returns no errors or warnings.
 ### CSS Validation
+CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), via the direct input method and no errors were found.
 ## User Scenarios
 ## Known Bugs
 what did i find and how did i fix them?